JeffThorslund/Bent-Shaft-Maps/README.md

 ### 1. Create a River Instance

-The first step is to initialize your river.
+The first step is to initialize a river.

+This is done by adding a route in src/components/interface

-### 1. Basic Rapid
+### 2. Basic Rapid

 A rapid is an element of the `data` array.
 Let's manipulate the template element to create our first rapid.